DCSec/HyperBench/README.md

 HyperBench is a set of micro-benchmarks for analyzing how much hardware mechanisms and hypervisor designs support virtualization.
 We designed and implemented from ground up as a custom kernel.
 It contains 15 micro-benchmarks currently covering CPU, memory system, and I/O.
-These benchmarks trigger various hypervisor-level events, such as transitions between VMs and the hypervisor, two-dimensional page walk, notification from front-end to back-end driver.
+These benchmarks cause various hypervisor-level events, such as transitions between VMs and the hypervisor, two-dimensional page walk, notification from front-end to back-end driver.
-HyperBench is aimed at quantifing those costs.
+HyperBench is aimed at quantifying those costs.

 [TOC]